zalenix/portaldocs/portal-sdk/templates/top-extensions-custom-domains.md

 ## Tile Gallery

-The tile gallery is visible when the user clicks on Edit dashboard.
+The tile gallery is visible when the user clicks on `Edit dashboard`.
 It displays a collection of tiles that can be dragged and dropped on the dashboard.
 Available tiles can be searched by Category, by Type, by resource group, by tag, or by using the Search string.

 * The `hidePartsGalleryPivot` flag disables all the search types except the Category search.
 The Category selector will be displayed only if any tile has a category assigned to it.

 * The `hiddenGalleryParts` list allows this extension to hide specific parts that are made available by other extensions.
-For example, by default, the Service Health part will always be shown.
-This part can be hidden by adding it to this list.
+For example, by default, the Service Health part is always displayed, but it can be hidden by adding it to this list.

 ## Override links

 Your cloud has the option of using settings to override specific links that are displayed by the system.
 Overriding is optional, and in many cases no overrides are required.
 Where supported, settings use FwLinks for links instead of absolute URLs because FwLinks do not require the Shell to be redeployed in order for the extension to change the destination.
 Also, FwLinks support the user’s in-product language selection, which is often different from the browser’s default language.
 For example, if the user has set the language in the Portal to Chinese, it should display Chinese-language pages.